rorymcd98/rightmove-scraper/README.md

-# Rightmove scraper
+# Property scraper
-This project lets me scrape rightmove links to find and sort by square footage
+This project lets me scrape rightmove and OnTheMarket links to find and sort by square footage